 In 1992, Joss Whedon wrote a somewhat decent if largely forgotten film about a bog standard trope: the fragile (and doomed) blonde Damsel in Distress cheerleader attacked by monsters in a dark alley.
 In a postmodern twist, the blonde cheerleader is the "Slayer," a powerful warrior that the monsters are afraid of meeting in dark alleys.
 Since Whedon, a mere writer, lacked creative control over his work, he viewed the actual film as a disappointment (though still entertaining).
-Not wanting the character and overall concept to go to waste, and given the opportunity to re-visit it as a television series, he wasted no time in saying "yes."
+He didn't want the character and overall concept to go to waste, though, so when he was given the opportunity to re-visit it as a television series, he wasted no time in saying "yes."

 The show didn't catch fire in its first season, but did garner enough critical acclaim to attract viewers by year two.
 However, Buffy (and Angel) were not inexpensive shows to produce, and neither were expected to grow beyond their cult demographic.
 Although WB attempted to shove Buffy off the air in 2001, it was picked up by UPN in time for Season 6 and 7.
 The jump was heralded by Buffy's literal death and resurrection, along with a ratings-grabbing ad campaign.

 The show pioneered the Half-Arc Season, with a singular villain behind that year's events that helped make each season have a self-contained Story Arc, and signposted a few major plot developments months (and even years) in advance.
 Perhaps most surprisingly, the central cast grew like kudzu, with even walk-on roles getting a dose of character development much later on...
 Just in time for Joss to kill them off, alas.